-Your finding aid will be graded on (a) validation: whether it validates against the EAD DTD (so don't skip step D above!); (b) coding: whether you have included all required/relevant elements and attributes, such as the @NORMAL attribute for dates, and (c) content: whether you have put the right content in the right elements, included appropriate information at each level of description, made good choices for your <controlaccess> terms, and so on.
+Your finding aid will be graded on (a) validation:; (b) coding: and (c) content:.

+Validation: 50% - Does your file validates against the EAD DTD?
+(So don't skip step D above!)

+Coding: 25% - Have you included all required/relevant elements and attributes, such as the @NORMAL attribute for dates?
+Have you appropriately used separate elements for separate pieces of information?
+Have you structured your inventory section correctly?

+Content: 25% - Have you put the right content in the right element?
+Have you included appropriate information at each level of description?
+Have you made good choices for your <controlaccess> terms?